CazSyd/IBS-Strategy/README.md

 - **Exit** - if long and _yesterday's_ IBS > exit threshold (default **0.80**), sell at _today's open_.
 - Equity is marked to market at each close.
 Idle cash earns the 13-week T-bill; no commissions or slippage are modeled.

 The defaults are round on purpose, and they are **not** the output of an optimizer.
 Entry 0.13 fires on the bottom ~12% of days, which is where [essentially all of the measured edge lives](#does-the-signal-actually-predict-anything); exit 0.80 is a deliberate risk choice, favouring crash truncation over bull-market participation.
 Threshold surfaces cannot justify anything finer - [they do not replicate](#why-the-thresholds-are-not-optimized).
 Optimizing purely on the crash-free 2010+ window instead picks a patient 0.965 exit, which earns far more in a bull run and draws down 99% through 2000-2002.
+The popular 200-day-SMA overlay does not help either - [it removes the edge, not the risk](#where-the-edge-lives-below-the-200-day-sma).
 Pass `--entry`/`--exit` to use any other pair, e.g. the notebook's original 0.19/0.95.

 Signals always come from the previous completed bar, so there is no look-ahead.
 Mean reversion of this kind works best on high-volatility leveraged ETFs such as **TQQQ** and **SPXL**.